 The majority of employers use Group insurance to offer an employee healthcare plan.
-What you may not know is that Group insurance plans are really the federal Affordable Care Act (ACA) insurance plans with of brokerage and risk fees added.
+What you may not know is that Group insurance plans are actually federal Affordable Care Act (ACA) insurance plans with brokerage and risk fees added.
 What you probably already know is only a few of your employees "Opt-In" for your Group plan.
 Why?
 The Cost!
 So, you may try to help by subsidizing the plan's cost.

 HomePort is now offering you another choice with better options!

 Community Healthcare Cooperative

 CHPs may not be well known, however, church and fellowship organizations have offered CHPs to their members for years.
-Now, CHP plans are available to your company and employees in a business environment.
+Now, CHPs are available to your company and employees in a business environment.

 Here are some of the CHP benefits and comparisons:

 - Price: About 50% less than Group plans.

 - Deductibles: From $500 to $2,000.
 Compare to a Group Plan of $6,000 to $8,000 or more.

 - Flexibility: CHPs are personalized for each employee and the employee's family.
 Group plans are not.

 - Choice: CHPs can include coverages and benefits for almost any conceivable medical treatment Group plans have many exclusions.

-- Portability: The employee can take their CHP plan with them with no loss of coverage or need for COBRA.
+- Portability: The employee can take their CHP with them with no loss of coverage or need for COBRA.
 Not so with Group plans.

-- A Community "HSA-Style" Account: About 50% of your employee's monthly contribution is returned to your employee.
+- A Community "HSA-Style" Account: About 50% of your employee's monthly CHP Membership Fee is returned to your employee.
 Called a "CHP Contribution", this money is deposited into the employee’s Community Healthcare Savings Account (CHSA).
-The employee’s CHSA is used to pay your employee's medical costs.
+The employee’s CHSA is used to pay their medical bills.
 Nothing like this with a Group plan.